pantheon-systems/documentation/source/_docs/modules-plugins-known-issues.md

 **Issue 1:** Large batch processes can fail if they take longer than the platform will allow.
 See [Timeouts on Pantheon](/docs/timeouts) for more information.

-**Solution 1:** To avoid hitting a timeout, you can try:
+**Solution:** To avoid hitting a timeout, you can try:

  - Splitting the import or export into smaller parts
  - Set the plugin to only process 1 or 2 records per iteration

 **Issue 2**: Uploading large import files hits the 59 second [timeout](/docs/timeouts/), or you're getting invalid file paths.

-**Solution 2**: You can upload the import file directly to the plugin's designated writable path `wp-content/uploads/wpallimport/files/`.
+**Solution**: You can upload the import file directly to the plugin's designated writable path `wp-content/uploads/wpallimport/files/`.
 When creating a new import using `existing file`, the file uploaded should appear there as an option .

 <hr>